w3woody/Metal/README.md

 Because as they say, the best way to learn something is to try to teach it to someone else.

+# The Examples

+All of the example applications are checked into this GitHub repository as separate branches from Example 1 through to Example 11.
+The readme for each branch has been modified to show what each example does.

+# The Full Paper

+The full paper documents the individual steps illustrated in each example, and will eventually contain nutshell descriptions of the Metal shader language and other elements of the Metal API.
+The paper can be found as a PDF at the [Chaos In Motion Blog](https://chaosinmotion.blog/papers/); look for "Learning the Metal API" for the latest.

 # License

 Copyright &copy; 2018 William Edward Woody, all rights reserved.